Women's Participation in Open Source Software: A Survey of the Literature: Discussion

-This subsection builds upon the discussion and summarizes the gaps in the literature that may be explored by researchers, in addition to the opportunities for women, practice, and education.
+This subsection discusses the gaps in the literature that may be explored in future research.

-\textbf{Researchers:} Although several strategies to increase women's participation have been proposed in the literature~\cite{PS6,PS8,PS16,PS24,PS27}, most papers do not present scientific evidence about the effectiveness of these strategies.
-For instance, Tourani et al.~\cite{PS33}, Imtiaz et al.~\cite{PS3}, and Vandana and Brandon~\cite{PS47} called for further research to evaluate the effectiveness and best practices related to code of conduct, despite being one of the most cited strategy to promote women participation.
+\review{ \textbf{Evaluation of recommended strategies to increase women's participation: }} Although several strategies to increase women's participation have been proposed in the literature~\cite{PS3,PS6,PS8,PS9,PS12,PS16,PS23,PS24,PS25,PS26,PS27,PS28,PS29,PS30,PS31,PS32,PS33,PS34,PS35,PS36,PS37,PS38,PS39,PS40,PS41,PS42,PS47,PS48}, few works present scientific evidence about their effectiveness.
+For instance, Tourani et al.~\cite{PS33}, Imtiaz et al.~\cite{PS3}, and Vandana and Brandon~\cite{PS47} relegate the evaluation of the effectiveness of the ``code of conduct'' to future research, this is despite the fact that it is one of the most cited strategies to promote women participation.
 Izquierdo et al. \cite{PS12} discuss the difficulty of evaluating the effectiveness of strategies, as communities need to have consistent measurements before (baseline), during, and after their implementation.
-The authors reported that, although OpenStack created the Women of OpenStack Working Group (which included educational sessions, professional networking, mentorship, social inclusion, and enhanced resource access), the OpenStack Foundation did not have baseline information about the involvement of women.
+The authors reported that although OpenStack created the Women of OpenStack Working Group (which included educational sessions, professional networking, mentorship, social inclusion, and enhanced resource access), the OpenStack Foundation lacked baseline information about the involvement of women.

-The literature also reports a diverse set of challenges being faced by women \cite{PS13,PS18,PS20,PS21,PS22,PS23,PS24,PS25,PS26,PS27,PS28}, many of them without associated strategies or further understanding.
-There is also no studies presenting theories to explain why how women leave or (not) join OSS projects.
-There are some studies about motivations to participate in OSS projects~\cite{lakhani2003hackers,ghosh2002free,harsworking,hertel2003motivation}, but only a few of them report women's motivations and none go deep in this analysis.
-Moreover, the literature lacks research exploring why women leave OSS, their motivation to not participate in OSS, and why a large portion of women who study STEM do not join OSS projects.
+\review{ \textbf{Theories to explain why women leave or avoid OSS projects:}} The literature also reports a diverse set of challenges faced by women \cite{PS13,PS18,PS20,PS21,PS22,PS23,PS24,PS25,PS26,PS27,PS28}, but few make a theoretical connection to why women leave (or avoid) OSS projects.
+Theoretical understandings can help create more effective, longer term solutions.
+Some studies have analyzed motivation to participate in OSS projects~\cite{lakhani2003hackers,ghosh2002free,harsworking,hertel2003motivation}, but only a few report women's motivation, and none go deep in this analysis.
+Moreover, the literature lacks research exploring why women leave OSS, their motivation to avoid participating in OSS, and why a large portion of women who study STEM do not join OSS projects.
+One of the few studies that have used theory to explain these phenomena is Qui et al. \cite{PS46}; they found that social capital can support the long-term engagement for both men and women in OSS projects, and that when team members have more diverse programming language backgrounds, women are less likely to leave the project early.